developerKhusanjon/kargoo/README.md

 # kargoo
-Container deployment automation tool with pre-defined pipelines
+Container deployment automation tool with pre-defined pipelines (... little hint, KotlinDSL will be used for this project)

 CRUD commands:
   create deployment     -    kubectl create deployment [name]